 The public consultation program should provide opportunities to educate and involve the community.
-It may include interviews with individuals, public meetings, interest group meetings, producing regular summary information and updates, and other means to encourage and facilitate active public consultation.
+It may include interviews with individuals, public meetings and interest group meetings, producing regular summary information and updates, and other means to encourage and facilitate active public consultation.

 The public consultation process should identify broad issues of concern to local community and interest groups and should continue from project planning through commissioning, project operations and final decommissioning.
-Refer to the Department of Environment and Heritage Protection (EHP) guideline Issue Identification and Community Consultation.
+Refer to the EHP guideline Issue Identification and Community Consultation.